CRS 18-8-112 is the Colorado code section that defines the offense of impersonating a peace officer. A person commits this offense if he or she

 - one who has identified him or herself by exhibiting his or her credentials as a peace officer.
 2

-A peace officer who is out of uniform can count as a peace officer for the purposes of this offense if he or she properly identifies him or herself as such.
-Alternatively, this means that even if the alleged offender did not wear a police uniform, sufficient statements or acts that would lead another person to believe the lie may be enough to charge the person of the offense.
+A peace officer who is out of uniform can count as a peace officer for this offense if he or she correctly identifies himself or herself as such.
+Alternatively, this means that even if the alleged offender did not wear a police uniform, sufficient statements or acts that would lead another person to believe the lie may be enough to charge the person with the offense.

 Impersonation means to: